Zhaoyi-Yan/Shift-Net_pytorch/README.md

 }
 ```
 ## New things that I want to add
-- [ ] Make U-Net handle with inputs with any sizes.
-(By resizing the size of features of encoder to fit that of the corresponding features of decoder.
+- [x] Make U-Net handle with inputs with any sizes.
+(By resizing the size of features of decoder to fit that of the corresponding features of decoder.